Highly efficient and indistinguishable single-photon sources via phonon-decoupled two-color excitation: Single-photon source figures of merit: photon output and indistinguishability

+which measures the probability of multi-photon emission.
+Correlation functions are evaluated using the quantum regression theorem \cite{BreuerPetruccione}, which may overestimate the effect of phonon coupling \cite{Cosacchi2021, Fux2022}.
+One can thus interpret our result as a lower bound to $\mathcal I$.

-Now, it must be noted that losses and decoherence may occur both during the \emph{exciton preparation} phase and the \emph{emission} phase.
-The former has been detailed in the preceding paragraphs.
-Regarding the latter, a nonzero value of $\Gamma_{\rm b}$ entails that some photons will be lost into background modes, resulting in a coupling efficiency to the cavity mode $\beta < 1$.
-This sets an upper bound on $\mathcal N$, which must satisfy $\mathcal N \leq \mathcal N^{\rm (UB)} = \beta$ for the case of pure single-photon emission \cite{footnote1}.
-Maximum performance is reached only in the ideal case where the system is artificially initialized in $\ket{X}$ at $t=t_0$, from which we obtain $\beta = 0.966$ for the specific cavity parameters used here.
-Similarly, indistinguishability is deteriorated both by temporal indeterminacy in the excited state preparation via the time-jitter effect \cite{Kiraz2004}, and by phonon scattering and noise-induced dephasing during the emission phase.
-Again, we calculate an upper bound $\mathcal I^{\rm (UB)}$ to $\mathcal I$ by initializing the QD in the excited state, obtaining $\mathcal I^{\rm (UB)} = 0.975$.
-We emphasize that these hard limits are defined by dissipation and decoherence occurring \emph{after} excitation, and not by imperfections in the excitation scheme.
+Losses and decoherence may occur both during the \emph{exciton preparation} phase and the \emph{emission} phase.
+In the latter, some photons will be lost into background modes if $\Gamma_{\rm b} \ne 0$, resulting in a coupling efficiency to the cavity mode $\beta < 1$.
+This sets an upper bound $\mathcal N \leq \mathcal N^{\rm (UB)} = \beta$ for the case of pure single-photon emission \cite{footnote1}.
+Similarly, $\mathcal I$ is deteriorated both by temporal indeterminacy in the excited state preparation via the time-jitter effect \cite{Kiraz2004}, and by phonon scattering and noise-induced dephasing during the emission phase.
+To calculate the maximum performance that can be attained with such a cavity design, we artificially initialize the system in the state $\ket{\psi(t_0)} = \ket{X}$ as done in Ref.\ \cite{Iles-Smith2017}.
+We obtain $\mathcal N^{\rm (UB)} = 0.966$ and $\mathcal I^{\rm (UB)} = 0.975$.
+These hard limits --- which can be understood in terms of the Franck-Condon factor as explained in Ref.\ \cite{Iles-Smith2017} --- are defined by dissipation and decoherence occurring \emph{after} excitation, and not by imperfections in the excitation.